Holidays Calendar for April 23, 2014

 • 2007 Died: Boris Yeltsin, Russian politician and statesmen who served as the first President of the Russian Federation from 1991 to 1999.

-• 1998 Died: James Earl Ray, American criminal convicted of the assassination of civil rights and anti-war activist Martin Luther King, Jr.
+• 1998 Died: James Earl Ray, American criminal convicted of the assassination of the civil rights and anti-war activist Martin Luther King, Jr.

 • 1996 Died: P. L. Travers (born Helen Lyndon Goff), English novelist, journalist, and actress whose best known work is the Mary Poppins series.